Cooperstown History

 1991:

 • Inventory was usually restocked with trips down to Abar in San Rafael.
 That was our primary wholesale distributor for unopened wax boxes of sports cards and other collectible items.
-Mom would drive out a couple times a month in the morning to restock inventory of wax boxes.
+Kathy would drive out a couple times a month in the morning to restock inventory of wax boxes.

 • We also used to get tips about Costco shipments around this time.
 We would go out early in the mornings with Executive/Business membership, and get in 30 minutes before general public, and run in as soon as they opened the doors to grab as many Upper Deck or Leaf Boxes as we could... or sometimes other products.
 Costco would sell them for cheaper than we could get from any of the other distributors we bought from... and some were in such high demand that Costco would sell out an entire palette of goods in 10-20 minutes.